 But only you and your colleagues know your software expectations.
-Some of the requirements could be nor mentioned or formed in the wrong way.
+Some of the requirements could be mentioned or formed in the wrong way.
 And here comes Quality management.

 Define which employees from your side will take part in the CRM review.
-It can be a product owner, somebody from the company’s top management (like CTO, tech lead).
+It can be a product owner, or somebody from the company’s top management (like CTO, or tech lead).
 Launch the project only after a responsible person for the CRM quality from your side approves it.

 The result of solution development: a custom CRM system that meets all software requirements that were mentioned in the technical task.

 Custom CRM development is a huge deal but it still needs to be implemented.
 And if your company has about 50-100 employees working with this solution, there may be troubles.
 This is a whole range of activities.
-Project documentation and user manuals will be very practical for you at the implementation phase.
+Project documentation and user manuals will be very practical for you during the implementation phase.
 Video tutorials are very convenient for learning software.
 Ask the vendor to prepare it when writing a technical assignment.